Study in Sydney

 Universities

 Sydney’s universities are recognised internationally for academic research.
-In terms of world rankings, 4 (out of 5) of Sydney’s universities are in Australia’s top 10.
+In terms of world ranking systems, 4 (out of 5) of Sydney’s universities are in Australia’s top 10.

 University campus locations are mostly in inner city areas but there also large campuses in western and northern suburbs.
 The Australian Catholic University, which is spread across states and territories, also has a strong Sydney presence.
 Other universities with Sydney facilities include Notre Dame, Wollongong and Curtin.